-- Clinical Performance Evaluation Forms must be completed by the attending physician (not a resident) at the conclusion of each rotation and signed by the student, RAD/DSME, and coordinator.
-Evaluation forms are completed in New Innovations.
-Clinical Performance Evaluation forms are class-specific and can be found in the Forms section here. - On day one of a rotation, student should discuss preceptor expectations of medical student and review exit objectives.
+- 1. Clinical Performance Evaluation Forms must be completed by the attending physician (not a resident) at the conclusion of each rotation and signed by the student, RAD/DSME, and coordinator.
+Evaluation forms are completed in New Innovations. - Class of 2022: Clinical Performance Evaluation sample (Fillable PDF version) - Class of 2021: Clinical Performance Evaluation sample (Fillable PDF version) - Class of 2020: Clinical Performance Evaluation sample (Fillable PDF version) - On day one of a rotation, student should discuss preceptor expectations of medical student and review exit objectives.
 In addition, students should ask for verbal feedback on his/her performance weekly.
-A minimum of three days prior to the end of the rotation, student should schedule a time when the evaluation can be completed. - It is the responsibility of the student and coordinator to work together in obtaining the electronic evaluation form.
-For information on delinquent evaluations, see the Collecting Delinquent Evaluations section. - Clinical rotations are 2 and 4 weeks in duration and may not be divided into fewer weeks unless approved by the Assistant Dean of Academic Affairs.
-Rotation interruptions may occur if a student is better positioned for success as a result of a split rotation, the rotation is interrupted by only one rotation, and the split rotation is also approved by the RAD/DSME.

-Failed Clinical Performance Evaluations:

-- A failed Clinical Performance Evaluation will be immediately reported electronically to the RAD/DSME and Coordinator.
-The RAD/DSME will review the situation with the student and/or preceptor. - Students recommended to repeat the failed rotation may be reviewed by the KCOM Student Promotion Board prior to final decision.
+A minimum of three days prior to the end of rotation, student should schedule a time when the evaluation can be completed. - It is the responsibility of the student and coordinator to work together in obtaining the electronic evaluation form.
+For information on delinquent evaluations see the Collecting Delinquent Evaluations section. - Clinical rotations are 2 and 4 weeks in duration, and may not be divided into fewer weeks unless approved by the Assistant Dean of Academic Affairs.
+Rotations interruptions may occur if a student is better positioned for success as a result of a split rotation, the rotations is interrupted by only one rotation, and the split rotation is also approved by the RAD/DSME. - Failed Clinical Performance Evaluations: - A failed Clinical Performance Evaluation will be immediately reported electronically to the RAD/DSME and Coordinator.
+The RAD/DSME will review the situation with the student and/or preceptor. - Students recommended to repeat the failed rotation will be reviewed by the KCOM Student Promotion Board prior to final decision.
 If the rotation is repeated, both the failed and the repeat rotations will appear on the student's transcript and MSPE.
-During the repeated rotation, the student will earn the full points awarded on the repeat evaluation (still eligible to achieve an overall grade of honors), and the original COMAT and Procedure Log scores will be used to calculate the new rotation grade. - 2.
-COMATs Comprehensive Osteopathic Medical Achievement Tests (also called post-rotation or shelf exams) are designed to assess the basic knowledge acquired during each of the six Foundations 1 rotations: family medicine, internal medicine, surgery, pediatrics, OB/GYN, and psychiatry.
-Students will also complete the OPP COMAT (Feb/Mar). - COMAT exams are proctored, 2.5-hour computer-based exams (125 questions) completed at the region site. - COMAT exams are scheduled by the KCOM Rotation Site Coordinator typically during the last week of each Foundations 1 rotation.
-FM and IM exams are each taken at the conclusion of the second 4-week rotation. - Minimum passing score for each COMAT exam is 85.
-The student is notified when the score is available via the NBOME website.
+During the repeated rotation, the student will earn the full points awarded on the repeat evaluation (still eligible to achieve an overall grade of honors) and the original COMAT and Procedure Log scores will be used to calculate the new rotation grade. - 2.
+COMATs Comprehensive Osteopathic Medical Achievement Tests (also called post-rotation exams) are 2.5 hour computer-based exams taken at the region site immediately following the completion of each of six foundation 1 disciplines: family medicine, internal medicine, surgery, pediatrics, OB/GYN and psychiatry (plus OPP).
+Students take the exam independently (not in a group), without resources ("closed book"), and in a proctored environment as scheduled by the rotation site coordinator.
+Rotation site coordinators will record COMAT scores in New Innovations for grade tracking and calculation. - Exams cannot be retaken unless the student fails the exam the first time.
+All COMATs must be passed in order to successfully continue in the program.